aprijunaidi/humata-ai-tools/README.md

 ## Revolutionizing AI Tools for Academic Writing

 ![humata](https://github.com/aprijunaidi/humata-ai-tools/assets/7279471/c0b176a0-803d-4fa6-a688-02e55f696227)
-At Humata, we believe in empowering individuals and businesses with cutting-edge AI tools that are easy to use and accessible to all.
+At Humata, believe in empowering individuals and businesses with cutting-edge AI tools that are easy to use and accessible to all.

 **Asking is faster than skimming**